typhonjs-node-utils/package-json/README.md

 | bugsEmail        | string | Email from bugs property.                                                 |
 | formattedMessage | string | A consistently formatted message describing the package.                  |

-In TyphonJS modules `getPackageAndFormat` is used in combination with [@typhonjs-utils/error-parser](https://www.npmjs.com/package/@typhonjs-utils/error-parser) primarily to print / log a consistent message in error reporting about any offending module.
+In various TyphonJS modules `getPackageAndFormat` is used in combination with [@typhonjs-utils/error-parser](https://www.npmjs.com/package/@typhonjs-utils/error-parser) primarily to print / log a consistent message in error reporting about any offending module.